verrazzano/docs/content/en/docs/setup/install/multicluster.md

 You can perform all the verification steps on the admin cluster.

 1. Verify that the managed cluster can connect to the admin cluster.
-View the status of the `VerrazzanoManagedCluster` resource on the admin cluster, and check whether the `lastAgentConnectTime`, `prometheusUrl`, and `apiUrl` fields are populated.
+View the status of the `VerrazzanoManagedCluster` resource on the admin cluster, and check whether the `lastAgentConnectTime`, `prometheusHost`, and `apiUrl` fields are populated.
 This may take up to two minutes after completing the registration steps.
    ```
    # On the admin cluster